kurianaben/Austin-Permit-Analysis-Project/README.md

 # Data Analysis Project - Economic Trends vs Building Permits in Austin, TX

 This project involves exploratory data analysis (EDA) and report building using Excel and PowerBI.
-The original downloaded dataset that’s used as the basis for this project includes residential & commercial permit applications for Austi, TX.
+The original downloaded dataset that’s used as the basis for this project includes residential & commercial permit applications for Austin, TX.
 Other variables included in this project include 30-year mortgage rates, prime rates, inflation rates, the Consumer Confidence Index, recession indicator, & the Austin, TX, unemployment rate.

 This project was done to see what correlation, if any, there was with the amount of building permits (both residential & commercial) the residents of Austin, TX, applied for and the general economic conditions of the US during the same time period for the years of 2009 to 2024.